 How to Become a Food Critic: Step-by-Step Career Guide

 Food critics test and review dishes eaten in restaurants.
 They often try a variety of dishes and also might comment on the restaurant's service and atmosphere.
 Food critics work for newspapers, magazines and food-related websites.
-As a type of writer or journalist, food critics must strive to gain credibility with their readers.
 Many jobs are freelance, and there may be intense competition for positions.

 |Degree Level||Bachelor's degree|

 |Degree Fields||English, communication, journalism, or a related field|